preemptive/jsdefender-samples/React17/README.md

 # PreEmptive React sample app
+## About this project
+This is a Login based project which uses [Swapi people](https://swapi.dev/api/people/1) API to be able to Authenticate at the time of login.
+And after the successful authentication, in dashboard it displays list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API.
+This project showcases how to integrate the JSDefender with your project.

+**Sample credentials to login:**

+Username: `Luke Skywalker`

+DOB: `19BBY`

 ## Prerequisites
 1. [Npm](https://nodejs.org/en/download/) installed

+## Setting up the JSDefender Toolset

+1. If you have not done yet, install [JSDefender](https://www.preemptive.com/products/jsdefender/downloads) on your machine.
+2. Copy the `jsdefender-core-<version>.tgz` and `jsdefender-webpack-plugin-<version>.tgz` files from your download directory to the [`assets`](assets/) folder of this demo.
+Here, `<version>` represents your downloaded JSDefender version number.
+3. Replace the `{version}` placeholders within the `"devDependencies"` section in [`package.json`](package.json) based on the version of your `*.tgz` files.
+4. Run `npm install` command
 ## Commands
 1. `npm start` to run the build in Dev mode.
 2. `npm build` to build in Prod mode.
 To run: